balub/FluxTest/README.md

     cp .env.example .env
 ```

-The following are the environment variables used by FluxTest.
+The following are the environment variables used by Placeholdr.

 ```
 # Database configs